David Schumacher (racing driver): 2022

-Touring cars
+Sportscar career

 2022

 He left Formula 3 at the conclusion of the 2021 season to join the Deutsche Tourenwagen Masters for its 2022 campaign.
 His season started in a promising manner, qualifying tenth at the Lausitzring and eventually finishing 14th, however a flurry of retirements as a result of crashes, most notably one with three-time DTM champion René Rast at the Nürburgring, led to criticism regarding the German's driving conduct.
 The best result of the season came at Spa-Francorchamps, where Schumacher ended up eleventh, a mere second behind the points positions, albeit that weekend also yielded a twelve-place grid penalty for Race 2 caused by multiple track limit infractions.
 At the final event, he was involved in a collision with Thomas Preining, which caused a fracture of Schumacher's lumbar vertebrae.
 The German ended the season in 28th place, having failed to score points, summing it up by stating that it "hadn't been a good season".

 2023

-After a difficult debut season in the DTM, Schumacher began competing in the GT World Challenge Europe Endurance Cup.
-He competed for Winward Racing, driving alongside Marius Zug and Miklas Born.
+After a difficult debut season in the DTM, Schumacher began competing in the GT World Challenge Europe Endurance Cup in 2023, whilst also remaining in the DTM.
+He competed for Winward Racing in both series, partnering Marius Zug and Miklas Born in the former.
+Although his DTM campaign ended with a 25th-placed result in the standings, Schumacher was able to improve his results, getting a best finish of ninth at the Nürburgring.
+Meanwhile, a class victory at the same track together with two further podiums allowed Schumacher, Zug, and Born to come third in the Gold Cup championship.

+2024

+In 2024, Schumacher stepped down to the silver-only ADAC GT Masters, where he would be partnering Salman Owega at the Haupt Racing Team.
+Having taken a pole during the opening round and a maiden podium in Zandvoort, the duo dominated the weekend at the Nürburgring by winning both races, with Schumacher having taken pole position on Sunday.
+David Schumacher and Salman Owega went on to collect another win at the Nurburgring and Hockenheimring settling the championship with an overall third place finish.

+2025

+For 2025, Schumacher returned to the GT World Challenge Europe Endurance Cup, driving a Ford Mustang GT3 for the HRT Ford Performance team.

 Personal life

-Schumacher's family includes his father, former Formula One driver Ralf, his uncle, seven-time Formula One world champion Michael, and his cousin, Formula One driver Mick.
-He is also in a relationship with Hungarian racing driver Vivien Keszthelyi.
+Schumacher's family includes his father, former Formula One driver Ralf, his uncle, seven-time Formula One world champion Michael, and his cousin, FIA World Endurance Championship driver Mick.
+On 7th November 2025, Schumacher announced via his Instagram that he is engaged to his long term partner and Hungarian racing driver Vivien Keszthelyi.